Gordon Gund: Personal life

 A native of Cleveland, Ohio, Gund is a member of one of the city's prominent families.
 His father George Gund II was president and chairman of Cleveland Trust when it was Ohio's largest bank.
 Gund II was famous for hiding his wealth from his family and hiding his philanthropy.
 His sister, Agnes, is a well known philanthropist in her own right.

 Gordon Gund resided with his late wife, Llura, in Princeton, New Jersey; together they had two children.
 Gund has also owned a large home on the north shore of Nantucket since 1978.

 Gordon Gund attended Harvard University, where he majored in physical sciences and sociology and played ice hockey.
 He served in the United States Navy, becoming department head on two destroyers.
 He then started a banking career, specializing in corporate finance.
 He gradually began going blind in the 1960s due to retinitis pigmentosa.
 By 1970, Gund was totally blind.
 In 1971, Gund co-founded the Retinitis Pigmentosa Foundation (now known as The Foundation Fighting Blindness) which supports research to find cures and treatments for retinal degenerative diseases.
 The blindness did not prevent him from being active in business and philanthropy.
 Gund is the former President of the Board of Trustees of his alma mater, Groton School in Groton, Massachusetts.
-He has honorary doctorates from Gothenburg University in Sweden, University of Maryland, Baltimore, Whittier College and the University of Vermont.
+He has honorary doctorates from University of Gothenburg in Sweden, University of Maryland, Baltimore, Whittier College and the University of Vermont.
 He formerly served as director of the Kellogg Company of Battle Creek, Michigan, and of Corning Incorporated in Corning, New York.
 Gund is chairman emeritus and a director of the board of directors of The Foundation Fighting Blindness.